AltUUE/ConwayGoL/README.md

 - You can use the mouse wheel to zoom-in (scroll up) and zoom-out (scroll down).
 - Press "x" to delete all living squares.
 - Pressing "space" at any time will append the current state to saves.txt in vanilla format.
 For more information about vanilla format, see "Default Input Specifications".
+	- A name for the save will be required for the game to continue.
+	- The user may enter a string to the command prompt window to name the save.
+	- Pressing "enter" without providing a string will leave the save unnamed.
 - This implementation comes with 3 modes:
 	- In the default mode, input mode, you can add or delete squares (also called living squares) with left click.
 	No new generation will be created.
 You can access this mode with pressing "i".